Cumulo-pro/Cumulo-Front-Chain/check_peers/PEERS_SYSTEM.md

 > *Which peers have been consistently reachable from outside, across multiple independent sources, over the last several hours?*

-Cúmulo Live Peers goes further by combining four distinct data sources per chain:
+Cumulo Live Peers goes further by combining four distinct data sources per chain:

-- **Our own node's `/net_info`** - the peers our node is actively connected to right now
+- **Our own node's `/net_info`**: the peers our node is actively connected to right now
-- **`/net_info` of trusted validator RPCs** - the peers seen simultaneously by other independent nodes in the ecosystem, drawn from Cúmulo's own validator resource lists maintained for each chain
+- **`/net_info` of trusted validator RPCs**: the peers seen simultaneously by other independent nodes in the ecosystem, drawn from Cumulo's own validator resource lists maintained for each chain
-- **`addrbook.json` from those same validators** - a pool of known peer candidates used as a reserve for future discovery
+- **`addrbook.json` from those same validators**: a pool of known peer candidates used as a reserve for future discovery
-- **Peer strings contributed directly by validators** - additional p2p-verified candidates
+- **Peer strings contributed directly by validators**: additional p2p-verified candidates

-As part of our infrastructure services, Cúmulo maintains up-to-date resource lists for each supported chain - including RPCs, addrbooks, seeds, and peer addresses - which we publish openly for the community at [cumulo.pro/services](https://cumulo.pro/services/).
+As part of our infrastructure services, Cumulo maintains up-to-date resource lists for each supported chain - including RPCs, addrbooks, seeds, and peer addresses - which we publish openly for the community at [cumulo.pro/services](https://cumulo.pro/services/).
 These same resources feed the peer discovery system, ensuring the data sources are curated, trusted, and kept current.

 This multi-source approach means that a peer appearing in the `/net_info` of several independent validators simultaneously carries a much stronger signal than one seen only by our node.
 The more validators contribute an RPC to the system, the more precise this signal becomes.